And say greetings to you music lovers, thrill seekers, conversationalists all across the fruited plane.

 In Florida, net 261,000 new registrations.

-Iowa net plus 38,000 new.
+Iowa, net plus 38,000 new.

 Nevada, net 12,000 new.

-Pennsylvania net plus 223.
+Pennsylvania, net plus 223.

 You're not seeing this anywhere.

-It is not dire straits for Donald Trump out there, but boy, you wouldn't know it if all you have access to is standard ordinary everyday media.
+This is exactly why it is not dire straits for Donald Trump out there, but boy, you wouldn't know it if all you have access to is standard, ordinary, everyday media.

-How poll bias obscures Trump's likely election.
+Maybe in the next half hour, I'll get into how poll bias obscures Trump's likely election.

 But I want to grab the phones now because it's open line Friday.